rps29/wesnoth-campaign-the-revenge/doku/macros.md

-# Macro documentation for The Revenge
+# Macro documentation for Eternal Silence

 ***This documentation is automatically generated.
 Manual edits to this file will be overridden!***